Fuel prices increased because Centre spent money on giving free Covid vaccines: Union minister

 India depends on imports to meet 85% of its oil needs.
 Thus, a rise in international oil prices directly influences national fuel rates.

-The Union minister said that the Opposition-ruled states in India such as Rajasthan and Maharashtra, have not reduced the value added tax on petrol.
+The Union minister claimed that Opposition-ruled states in India such as Rajasthan and Maharashtra, have not reduced the value added tax on petrol.

 “They [the Rajasthan government] are thinking that if the price of oil will increase more by levying more taxes by them, then the Modi government will be defamed,” he said.